rook/rook/design/object-bucket/object-bucket.md

 [lib-bucket-provisioner](https://github.com/yard-turkey/lib-bucket-provisioner) repo for more details.
 The proposal here covers only the design of Rook-Ceph RGW specific bucket provisioning.

 Rook-Ceph has developed Custom Resource Definitions (CRDs) to support the dynamic provisioning of object stores and users (`CephObjectStore`s and `CephObjectStoreUser`s, respectively).
 This proposal introduces the next logical step in this design: the addition a controller for handling dynamic bucket creation requests leveraging the ObjectBucketClaim and ObjectBucket library.
 The intent is to round out the Rook-Ceph experience for Kubernetes users by providing a single control plane for the managing of Ceph Object components.
 The bucket provisioning lib does all of the heavy lifting in terms of watching OBCs and responding to events.
-The new Rook-Ceph code willsupport `Provision()` and `Delete` methods and adhere to the generic bucket provisioning interface.
+The new Rook-Ceph code will support `Provision()` and `Delete` methods and adhere to the generic bucket provisioning interface.

 ## Glossary

 - Admin: A Kubernetes cluster administrator with RBAC permissions to instantiate and control access to cluster storage.
 The admin will provision object stores via CephObjectStore custom resources and create StorageClasses to enable user access.
 - User: A Kubernetes cluster user with limited permissions, typically confined to CRUD operations on Kubernetes objects within a single namespace.
 The user will request Ceph Object buckets by instantiating ObjectBucketClaims.
 - ObjectBucketClaim: a namespaced, user facing Custom Resource Definition representing a request for a dynamically created bucket.
-ObjectBucketClaims reference a StorageClass whose _provisioner_ field contains the name of an object store provisioner capable of dynamically provisioning CCeph-RGW buckets.
+ObjectBucketClaims reference a StorageClass whose _provisioner_ field contains the name of an object store provisioner capable of dynamically provisioning Ceph-RGW buckets.
 - ObjectBucket: a non-namespace, admin facing Custom Resource Definition representing the fulfillment of a user request for a dynamically created bucket in an existing object store (similar in use to PersistentVolumes).
 ObjectBuckets serve to provide discrete information about the bucket and object store provider to admins.

 ## Goals